Paouky/paouky-docs/docs/about-grin/proof-of-work.md

 Grin has an average block time of 60 seconds and employs Cuckoo Cycle[^1], a memory bound proof of work algorithm, or more specifically, a variation of it named *Cuckatoo* that is meant to simplify ASICs.

 ??? info "Cuckoo Cycle"
     The algorithm finds length-42 cycles in a bipartite graph.
 The current (and final) Grin PoW is Cuckatoo32+, in which a graph must have atleast 2^32^ + 2^32^ nodes.
-For a friendly introduction and further description, read [here](https://paouky.github.io/docs/technical/blockchain-and-consensus/proof-of-work/).
+For a comprehensive introduction, read [here](../../wiki/miscellaneous/cuckoo-cycle).

     !!! quote ""
         Q: Why use a memory-hard proof of work? </br> A: The point is that chips dominated by memory have rather different characteristics from computational chips; they run much cooler, dissipating less heat per unit of area.
 This shifts the mining cost from mostly opex (electricity) to mostly capex (hardware cost), which delays obsolescense and allows mining in places with higher electricity costs.